shwetarane/student-activity/README.md

 ## Database - sqlite file.

-* Please don't checkin your sqlite file.
+* Please don't commit your sqlite file.
 Cleaned up all the users so that we can avoid few migration issue related to users mentioned above.

 ## Meal "Plan Type" field Values in the Database
 * Semester Plan